pocomane/brewed-in-the-apocalypse/bita.md

 mechanically, if something.
 One of the possible results is to move the discussion between the persons around the table.

-The players and the scenarist must perform what the result text demands when it is triggered.
+The players must perform what the result text demands when it is triggered.
 They can not decide to skip the result if triggered, and can not obtain the results until the trigger happened.

-the responsibility of check the triggering of a move is of everyone; anyone can say "You triggered that move"; naturally every player will look more to eir move, and the scenarist to eir one; however, if the player did not know the game very well, we suggest to the scenarist to pay attention to other moves to (the scenarist MUST know the game very well in any case).
+the responsibility of check the triggering of a move is of everyone; anyone can say "You triggered that move"; naturally every player will look more to the moves that ey can trigger; however, if the protagonists did not know the game very well, we suggest to the scenarist to pay attention to other moves too (the scenarist MUST know the game very well in any case).

-TODO : return to: It is a scenarist responsibility to check if a move is triggered, and communicate it to the other player, and to ask for the specific action to be performed, if any.
-If a player did not really wanted to trigger the move, the scenarist should leave to em the opportunity to rollback and to said something else.
+TODO : return to: It is a scenarist responsibility to check if a move is triggered, and communicate it to the other protagonist, and to ask for the specific action to be performed, if any.
+If a protagonist did not really wanted to trigger the move, the scenarist should leave to em the opportunity to rollback and to said something else.